deboradurek/my-reads-app/README.md

 ## Getting Started

+All you need to get started is here:

-- install all project dependencies with `npm install`
+- Install all project dependencies with `npm install`
-- start the development server with `npm start`
+- Start the development server with `npm start`

 ## What You're Getting